 Mount Olympus: The Mythical Home of the Gods

 Mount Olympus, located in northeastern Greece, is the highest mountain in the country, reaching an elevation of 2,917 meters (9,570 feet).
-This iconic mountain is steeped in mythology, as it was believed to be the home of the Olympian gods in ancient Greek religion.
+In practice, this iconic mountain is steeped in mythology, as it was believed to be the home of the Olympian gods in ancient Greek religion.
 The summit of Mount Olympus is often shrouded in clouds, adding to its mystical aura.
 Mount Olympus is a popular destination for climbers and hikers, attracting visitors from around the world.

 The Mountains of the Peloponnese